 For more than fifty years, the Musée d’Art Contemporain de Montréal (MAC) has celebrated local and international artists along with their avant-garde works.
 The museum, located in the heart of the Quartier des Spectacles, is Canada’s only cultural complex devoted to both contemporary performing and visual arts.
 Admission fees are very affordable and children ages 12 and under can access the museum for free.
 With a collection that includes over 7,000 works of art by more than 1,500 artists, the MAC is certainly a can’t-miss for art lovers!

-Music practically flows through Montreal’s veins, with more live music venues in the city than you can count: one underground venue is shut down, and another is always ready to take its place down the street.
+Music practically flows through Montreal’s veins, with more live music venues in the city than you can count.
 It’s only fair, Montreal is home to so many talented musicians, and is a favourite stop for any touring band.
 It can be overwhelming, though, to pick just one show on a particular night.
-Blues Skies Turn Black can help with that–they book and promote some of the best local and international acts, including a lot of up-and-coming bands.
+Blues Skies Turn Black can help with that– they book and promote some of the best local and international acts, including a lot of up-and-coming bands.

 4. The Satosphere

 The Satosphere was launched in October 2011 at the Societe des Arts and Technologies.
 Since then it has been putting on amazing 360° creative experiences.
 The eighteen meter spherical dome is dedicated to showcasing the talents of visual artists.
 Events like the SAT Fest display visual creations for the audience to delight in as they lie in beds and gaze up.
 For those with a little more energy, they also host a dance party under the dome with a live DJ and visuals to accompany the music.
 While you’re there, be sure to also check out their beautiful terrace for a quick bite.
 The sheer scale of the Satosphere guarantees that you’ll be drawn right in to the images swimming above your head.
 Prepare to feel like a very small human being with a newly expanded perception.

 3. Mile End Vintage Shops